Haivision/srt/docs/socket-groups.md

 b) Unstable links continue to be used no matter that it may mean parallel sending for a short time.
-This state should last at most as long as it takes for SRT to determie the link broken - either by getting the link broken by itself, or by closing the link when it's remaining unstable too long time.
+This state should last at most as long as it takes for SRT to determine the link broken - either by breaking the link by itself, or by closing the link when it has been unstable too long.

 The overhead here may then come from two sources:
 - the keepalive control packets for inactive links (negligible)